PhyschicWinter9/thai-adblock-list/README.md

 Please note that the ad-blocking support for these websites is subject to updates and changes.
 Contributions are welcome to improve the ad-blocking effectiveness on these websites. ❌ = Website is no longer available

-Remove `doomovie-hd` from the list because it is no longer available.
+Remove `doomovie-hd` from the list because it is using a [uBlock Origin](https://ublockorigin.com/) anti-adblock bypass script.

 ## Contributing